Skip to contents

 • Robins et al. (2017): Minimax estimation of a functional on a structured high-dimensional model

-• Liu & Li (2023): Stable higher order influence function estimation
+• Liu & Li (2023): New √n-consistent, numerically stable higher-order influence function estimators

 The key idea is to represent the bias of the standard DR estimator as a sum of higher-order influence functions, which can be estimated and used to debias the original estimator.